ximini82/relationstorage.js/README.md

 	//at the beginning grab the img
 	var img=document.getElementById("googleIcon");

-	//save the data of an image as an attribute of an object var myImage = Storage.getObject("myimages");
+	//create an object, to store a reference to the image var myImage = Storage.getObject("myimages");
 	myImage.description = "googles icon";

 	//instead of saving the imagedata directly in the object we save the image as rawdata var imageData= Storage.imgToData(img);
 	var imgRef = myImage.class+"_"+myImage.id+"_image";
 	Storage.saveRaw(imgRef,imageData);

 	//we save the refence in the object myImage.ref = imgRef;
 	Storage.storeObject(myImage);

 	//now load the stored object